tezalve/Lord-Of-The-Rings/README.md

 # Lord-Of-The-Rings
 A text based game.
-This was my first project done using C (Also my first ever project).
+This was my first project using C (Also my first ever project).